The Electric Revelators: Style and techniques

 Feeling at home in the US as well as in the UK, Donahue musically draws from influences of both countries like Celtic music, rock, blues and country.
 Technically, Donahue mostly plays in fingerpicking or hybrid picking style with his right hand.
 However, his left hand technique made him famous among guitar players.

 Technically Gregory's style of playing slide guitar is fingerpicking, and plays guitar on his lap, he plays acoustic guitar in normal position but once again he will use finger style playing.
 Gregory's harmonica style or better known as blues harp is strongly influenced by Chicago players such as Junior Wells and Little Walter.

 Gordon Wride's guitar technique is reliant on a heavy rhythm to complement the intricate styles of Donahue and Gregory, he will use both plectrum and hybrid picking Wride's slide technique is quite robust in the style of Son House and Jack White (musician) vocal style and influence is based on the early delta blues singers such as Robert Johnson, Skip James etc. Wride was also trained bel canto style by an operatic teacher for many years.

-Headlined the Acoustic Stage, Great British R&B Festival, Colne, Lancashire August 2011
+Headlined the acoustic stage, Great British R&B Festival, Colne, Lancashire, August 2011

 The Electric Revelators featuring Jerry Donahue, Gordon Wride and Simon Gregory headlined the Acoustic Stage Colne Blues Festival in August 2011, with the songs of Robert Johnson Show.
-This was a one off festival appearance, after a sell out UK tour in February 2011 celebrating the centenary birthday of Robert Johnson 'king of the delta blues'.
+This was a one off festival appearance, after a sell out UK tour in February 2011 celebrating the centenary birthday of Johnson.